 Two awards will be given in the following categories:

 The two awards will be given to the recipients who best demonstrate pedagogically sound and innovative uses for educational technology in their teaching.

 The nominee must be a higher education instructor and a registered attendee of the conference.

 Nominations can be made online using the link below.
-Each nominees must provide examples of how s/he:
+Each nominee must provide examples of how s/he:

 Deadline for nominations is October 1, 2016 by end of business day.
-Award selection will be made by FTTC planning subcommittee members.
-Awards will be presented at lunch on the Friday of the conference.Submit a Nomination ×
+Award selection will be made by FTTC Teaching Award Committee members.
+Awards will be presented before Friday's keynote address at 12:30.×